Seeing Like a State: Reception

+Economist James Bradford DeLong wrote a detailed online review of the book.
+DeLong's interpretation of the book was critiqued by Henry Farrell on the Crooked Timber blog, and there was a follow-up exchange including further discussion of the book.

 Economist Deepak Lal reviewed the book for the Summer 2000 issue of The Independent Review, concluding: "Although I am in sympathy with Scott’s diagnosis of the development disasters he recounts, I conclude that he has not burrowed deep enough to discover a systematic cause of these failures.
 (In my view, that cause lies in the continuing attraction of various forms of 'enterprises' in what at heart remains Western Christendom.)
 Nor is he right in so blithely dismissing the relevance of classical liberalism in finding remedies for the ills he eloquently describes."

 Political scientist Ulf Zimmermann reviewed the book for H-Net Online in December 1998, concluding: "It is important to keep in mind, as Scott likewise notes, that many of these projects replaced even worse social orders and at least occasionally introduced somewhat more egalitarian principles, never mind improving public health and such.
 And, in the end, many of the worst were sufficiently resisted in their absurdity, as he had shown so well in his, Weapons of the Weak and as best demonstrated by the utter collapse of the soviet system.
 "Metis" alone is not sufficient; we need to find a way to link it felicitously with—to stick with Scott's Aristotelian vocabulary—phronesis and praxis, or, in more ordinary terms, to produce theories more profoundly grounded in actual practice so that the state may see better in implementing policies."

 Michael Adas, professor of history at Rutgers University reviewed the book for the Summer 2000 issue of the Journal of Social History.

 Russell Hardin, a professor of politics at New York University, reviewed the book for The Good Society in 2001, disagreeing with Scott's diagnosis somewhat.
-Hardin, who believes in collectiveness (collective actions) concluded: "The failure of collectivization was therefore a failure of incentives, not a failure to rely on local knowledge."
+Hardin, who believes in collectiveness (collective action) concluded: "The failure of collectivization was therefore a failure of incentives, not a failure to rely on local knowledge."

-Discussions

 The September 2010 issue of Cato Unbound was devoted to discussing the themes of the book.
 Scott wrote the lead essay.
 Other participants were Donald Boudreaux, Timothy B. Lee, and J. Bradford DeLong.
 A number of people, including Henry Farrell and Tyler Cowen, weighed in on the discussion on their own blogs.